platformio/platformio-core/docs/frameworks/mbed.rst

     * - :ref:`platform_ststm32`
       - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
 It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.

+    * - :ref:`platform_teensy`
+      - Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
+All programming is done via the USB port.
+No special programmer is needed, only a standard "Mini-B" USB cable and a PC or Macintosh with a USB port.

 Boards
 ------